ICARION-Project/ICARION/docs/COLLISION_MODELS.md

 **Status:** **Not validated for non-polar gases**

 **Critical Limitations:**
-- **Only valid for polar molecules!**
+- **Only valid for high polarizability molecules!**
-- N2 is non-polar → model gives 76x wrong result!
+- N2 has low polarisability → model gives 76x wrong result!
 - Predicts K = 0.042 cm²/(V·s) vs measured 3.2 cm²/(V·s)
 - Overpredicts damping by factor of 6

 **When NOT to use:**
-- ❌ N2, He, Ar, or any non-polar gas
+- ❌ gases with low polarizability (N2, O2, Ar, He)
 - ❌ Production simulations
 - ❌ IMS mobility measurements